sixeyed/docker4.net/lessons/section-02/02-03-packaging-netfx-apps.md

 ## Making use of the build cache

-Each Dockerfile instruction generates a layer in the image.
+Each Dockerfile instruction generates a layer in the image, and Docker caches the image layers.

-Docker generates a hash of the input for each instruction - built from the previous state and the new command.
+During the build Docker generates a hash of the input for each instruction - using the previous state and the new command.
 If there's a match for the hash in the build cache then that instruction gets skipped.

 The [v3 Dockerfile](../../docker/02-03-packaging-netfx-apps/signup-web/v3/Dockerfile) makes use of the cache for the NuGet restore.